koubadomik/masterthesis/README.md

   - theory to model explaining and feature extraction
   - Approaches:
     - Existing solutions - avast explainer, other?
-    - Signatures and their implementation, what they identify (Yara and others, used by sandbox...)
+    - Signatures and their implementation (python), what they identify (Yara and others, used by sandbox...)
     - Maybe I can try some alternative approach - simple diff on jsons?
     - Expert view
       - Ask Thorsten to try to explain some patterns and domain specific subjects